debianmaster/talks/topics.md

 > These two are a great combination for rapid development and deployment of microservices.
 > In this workshop we will be looking at different ways to containerize an application using dev tools provided by openshift and dealing with day 2 operations using Istio along with k8s NetworkPolicies
 > In detail
-* 4 ways of contaienerizing existing applications
+* Four ways of contaienerizing existing applications
   * source 2 image
   * from WAR/JAR file
   * from Dockerfile / DockerImage